ooaklee/ghatd/docs/getting-started/access-manager/README.md

 Browser clients should use credentialed requests, such as Axios `withCredentials: true`, and native clients should use a persistent cookie jar.
 Clients do not need to store JWTs themselves.
 To resolve the current session, call `GET /api/v1/ums/me`; a `200` response means the cookie session is usable, while `401` or `403` should clear local user state and send the user through the login flow again.

+## Refresh Rotation Tolerance

+Access Manager treats refresh-token rotation as a one-winner operation.
+The first request that validates a refresh token claims a short-lived rotation lock, consumes the old refresh token, creates the replacement access and refresh tokens, and stores a short-lived replay result in ephemeral storage.

+Near-concurrent duplicate refreshes for the same user and refresh token do not rotate a second time.
+They first check for an existing replay result, then wait briefly when another request already holds the lock.
+If the winning request completes, the duplicate receives the same replacement token pair.
+If no result appears before the wait expires, the duplicate is rejected and the client should resolve the session again through the normal `/me` probe or login flow.

+Middleware refreshes also validate the retried request before writing replacement cookies to the response.
+This avoids committing cookies for a token pair that the protected route would immediately reject.

+Clients should still avoid intentionally fanning out refresh calls, but host applications do not need every tab, worker, and retry path to serialize perfectly.
+The server tolerates the common browser race where multiple requests discover an expired access-token cookie at nearly the same time.

 ## Dual-Channel Verification

 The access manager supports a dual-channel verification flow: users receive both a **magic link** (with a JWT token) and an **8-character alphanumeric verification code** in the same login or verification email.
 Some apps label this manual-entry value as a secret code.